MohamadCS/PrologTranspiler/README.md

 ## Tuple unpacking

-For convinence, the language allows you to unpack the tuple and match with named variables using the syntax `TupleOfVar <- Expr` when `Expr` is evaluted to a tuple with the same size as the tuple of variables.
+For convinence, the language allows you to unpack the tuple such that it entries match with named variables, using the syntax `TupleOfVar <- Expr` when `Expr` is evaluted to a tuple with the same size as the tuple of variables.

 ## Examples